TheBitDrifter/bappa_docs/content/examples/input/gamepad.md

 {{< callout context="note" title="Instructions" icon="outline/info-circle" >}}

-- Click on demo to allow inputs
+- Click the demo window to activate controls
 - Use left stick to move sprite
 - Buttons also move sprite (layout may be inconsistent between controllers)